 Camping near water

-If possible, try to choose a a pitch near water.
-A breeze will create an air flow over the water which will help to keep the temperature down a little.
+If possible, try to choose a tent pitch near water when on a camping adventure.
+A breeze will create an air flow over the water which will help to keep the temperature down a little on a hot day.

 Lakes and rivers also give you the option of a supply of fresh water (you probably want to filter it first!), and camping by the sea gives you a chance for an early morning swim the next day!